 The Environmental and Toxicologic Pathology SIG provides a forum for interaction with both experts and trainees in the field as well as researchers from other fields that are interested in the environment's impact upon our health.
 The interaction across fields allows members to initiate discussions, foster collaborations, and network.
 We hope to promote cutting-edge environmental research that encompasses basic mechanistic, experimental, and clinical/translational investigations using state of-the-art approaches, technologies, and model systems.

 Please consider joining this important SIG.
 You will not only strengthen your role in our Society but can also help your students and trainees to share protocols and methods, and meet researchers interested in new collaborations, including international ones.
 We are committed to share our passion for discussing timely topics, highlight advances, debate controversies, and address our needs and our mission.

 The objectives of the ASIP Environmental and Toxicologic Pathology Scientific Interest Group are:

 ASIP Members are invited to participate in the Environmental and Toxicologic Pathology SIG Listserv.
 Please email email@example.com to have your name and email address added to the listserv.

-To send a message to the Environmental and Toxicologic Pathology SIG Listserv, send your email to email@example.com.
-Please note that you must be a member of this listserv to send and receive messages.
+To send a message to the Environmental and Toxicologic Pathology SIG Listserv, send your email to firstname.lastname@example.org.
+Please note that you must be a member of this listserv in order to send and receive messages.